 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement ("ASU 2018-13"), which eliminates, adds and modifies certain disclosure requirements for fair value measurements.
 The amendment is effective for interim and annual reporting periods beginning after December 15, 2019.
+The Company is currently assessing the impact this will have on the financial statements.

 In November 2018, the FASB issued ASU No. 2018-18, Collaborative Arrangements ("ASU 2018-18"), which clarifies the interaction between ASC 808, Collaborative Arrangements and ASC 606, Revenue from Contracts with Customers.
 Certain transactions between participants in a collaborative arrangement should be accounted for under ASC 606 when the counterparty is a customer.
 In addition, ASU 2018-18 precludes an entity from presenting consideration from a transaction in a collaborative arrangement as revenue if the counterparty is not a customer for that transaction.
 ASU 2018-18 should be applied retrospectively to the date of initial application of ASC 606.
 This guidance is effective for interim and fiscal periods beginning after December 15, 2019.
+The Company is currently assessing the impact this will have on the financial statements.